harrand/psyc/README.md

 - The output will be an executable named 'foo'.
 The file extension is chosen automatically by the compiler - a sane default depending on your platform (e.g .exe for windows, .out for linux).
 - The optimization level is 3, which is the equivalent of `-O3` for other compilers, i.e maximum optimization.
 - During the build, before the output file is generated, the command `echo building foo...` will be invoked in a shell and its output is fed through to stdout.
+- The file `foo.psy` will be compiled.
 - If the host process is running on Windows, then:
 	- The final executable `foo.exe` will link against `User32.lib`.

+Important Note: `add_source_file` will not invoke any build regions within the file that you added.
+To do that, you will want the `add_build_file` directive.